 Observational studies have shown that eating ITC-rich cruciferous vegetables protects against cancer – here are a few examples:

 Twenty-eight servings of vegetables per week decreased prostate cancer risk by 33%, but just 3 servings of cruciferous vegetables per week decreased prostate cancer risk by 41%.

 One or more servings of cabbage per week reduced risk of pancreatic cancer by 38%.

 One serving per day of cruciferous vegetables reduced the risk of breast cancer by over 50%.”

+We should eat cruciferous (cabbage-family) vegetables every day.
 “Don’t forget: chopping, chewing, blending, or juicing cruciferous vegetables is necessary to produce the anti-cancer ITCs.” says Dr Fuhrman.
-And we should eat them every day, raw and cooked.

 The enzyme that is needed to create the anti cancer component, is destroyed by cooking.
 It also is not present in frozen cruciferious vegetables because they are blanched prior to be frozen.
 A lot of cruciferous vegetables like arugula, kale, kohlrabi and even cabbage are very tasty raw, others we prefer eating cooked.